Managing Codling Moth in Montana Home Orchards

 In Montana, spray dates are based on degree days from biofix and are reported for first chemical spray targeting emergence of first generation of codling moth larvae.
 Note that suggested spray dates may vary from year to year, and this table will be updated with new information as it is available.
 Strategic timing of the initial spray to target the first generation of moths is critical to control.
 After the first spray is applied according to the degree day accumulations, subsequent sprays should be applied according to the label of the chemical chosen.

-Click on any orange square on the map below to view biofix for 2020.
-Data for other locations will be added as it is available.
+Click on any orange dot on the map below to view 2020 biofix.
+More dates will be added as they become available.
 See also the 2019 map below for last year's biofix and suggested larvicide spray dates.

 2019 Biofix and Spray Dates